2020-2021 Flu Season Vaccine Updates

 This year, all children ages 6 months and older in MA who attend childcare or school (remote or in person) are required to receive a flu vaccine (https://www.mass.gov/news/flu-...).
 Flu vaccines will be available in our office during scheduled appointments as well as flu clinics, which can be scheduled on our website.
 Flu vaccines are also available at some retail pharmacies.

-If you child is receiving the flu vaccine for the first time and has not had a flu vaccine in any previous years and under 9 years of age, they will need 2 vaccines separated by at least 1 month.
+If you child is under 9 years of age and receiving the flu vaccine for the first time, they will need 2 vaccines separated by at least 1 month.

 This year both the flu "shot" and flu "mist" are available.
 They are thought to be equally as effective and both cover the same 4 strains of influenza virus.
 Since the Flumist is a live attenuated (inactivated - cannot cause disease) vaccine, it is not appropriate for some children.
 People who SHOULD NOT receive Flumist and should receive the "shot" instead are: